Hedgehog-Aviation/lazyATC/README.md

 # LazyATC
 Tired of sending messages to people with outdated simbrief?
 Now you can do it 57% faster!

-This tool allows you to quickly get message templates to let people know that, in fact, you can NOT file through RIVET outbound YSSY 💀
-Operation is quite simple, you enter the correct route, then just hit enter, then copy.
-Now you have the whole thing ready to paste into the chat and watch the pilot realise they are a child of simbrief.
-Auto routing is available
+This tool allows you to quickly message pilots to let them know that they've got an issue somewhere in their flight plan.
+It contains preset templates, requiring only the departure and arrival airports of the offending pilot.
+Then simply select the right route, and press `ENTER`, then you have a cheery and polite message ready to go, ready to paste into pilot messages.
+Auto routing is available as of V1.1.0 - draws from the wonderful Pilot Assist API to serve correct routes, making usage of the tool far easier (Still watch out for V169s though!)

 # Installation Instructions
 - Choose your version
    - We offer a web app, a standalone EXE, and a VatSys plugin